knu/chatgpt2obsidian/README.md

 # ChatGPT to Obsidian Converter

-This tool converts ChatGPT export data into Obsidian-compatible markdown files with proper frontmatter metadata and formatting.
+This tool converts ChatGPT export data into Obsidian Flavored Markdown files with proper frontmatter metadata and formatting.

 ## Features